Diaper Rash Spray

-Diaper Rash Oil you spray on!
-Simply spray and allow to absorb into the skin.
+Simply spray Punkin Butt Diaper Rash Spray on your baby’s bottom and allow to absorb into the skin.
 Great for all diaper rashes from mild to extreme.

-Olive Oil – Composed of essential fats and has many uses as a natural moisturizer and natural medicine.
-It comes from olive’s juice and is rich in oleic acid.
-Is a great antioxidant with vitamin E, Poliphenols and Flavonoids.
+Olive Oil: composed of essential fats, olive oil has many uses as a natural moisturizer and natural medicine.Olive oil juice is rich in oleic acid and is a great antioxidant with vitamin E, Polyphenols, and Flavonoids.

-Jojoba Oil – helps promote healing of the skin in many ways.
+Jojoba Oil: helps promote healing of the skin in many ways.
 It has antimicrobial properties, which means it actually discourages the growth of some bacterial and fungal microbes that attack the skin.
 In addition, the chemical composition of jojoba closely resembles that of the skin’s natural sebum, so it is easily absorbed and rarely causes allergic reactions, even in the most sensitive individuals.

-Vitamin E – known to help heal skin
+Vitamin E: known to help heal skin.

-Peppermint – According to the “PDR for Herbal Medicines,” peppermint has both antiviral and antimicrobial properties.
+Peppermint: according to the “PDR for Herbal Medicines,” peppermint has both antiviral and antimicrobial properties.
 It may assist in wound healing when applied to abrasions.